sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 ### PayJoin - BIP 78

 > Status: Draft

+> Pros: Creates transactions that look normal but break common heuristics;

 PayJoin may also be well-known to the Bitcoin privacy crowd as it has gotten some media and minor adoption despite it's official "Draft" status.
 PayJoin lets the sender and recipient of a transaction work together to build a combined transaction that includes a UTXO (or more) from both the sender and intended recipient of funds, obfuscating the true nature of the payment on-chain.